thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-02-better-bash-history.md

 shopt -s histappend
 ```

 The next configuration specifies that there is an attempt to save each line of a multi-line command in the same history entry.
-This would add semicolons where necessary to preserve syntactic correctness of the original command.
+This would add semicolons where necessary to preserve the syntactic correctness of the original command.

 ```
 # Attempt to save all lines of a multiple-line command in the same entry